roccobalocco/myapp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Project is focused on showing my abilities with node.js and the language that rotate around him.
+The Project is focused on showing my abilities with node.js and the languages that rotate around him.
-The body of the project is on the bicycle road between Colico and Chiavenna (my town).
+The body of the project is on the bicycle road between Colico and Villa di Chiavenna.

 The Project has:
-* A HomePage that shows to the user the road, with a javascript saturation filter to fill the image and the image itself is clickable
+* A HomePage that shows to the user the road and  some usefull infos
-* Various page for the small town that the road hit with comments and the possibility of leave a comment
+* Various page for the small towns that the road hit with comments and the possibility of leave a comment and see what other users thinks

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+* A Territory page to know better the Valley where the road is placed

-Use the `BLANK_README.md` to get started.
+* A Infos page

 <p align="right">(<a href="#top">back to top</a>)</p>